GoogleChrome/ip-protection/Masked-Domain-List.md

 scribblestring.com                               | Admiral                                                        | Not Impacted By Script Blocking
 scrollservice.com                                | Admiral                                                        | Not Impacted By Script Blocking
 scrubswim.com                                    | Admiral                                                        | Not Impacted By Script Blocking
+seatsmoke.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 secondhandfall.com                               | Admiral                                                        | Not Impacted By Script Blocking
 secretivesheep.com                               | Admiral                                                        | Not Impacted By Script Blocking
 secretspiders.com                                | Admiral                                                        | Not Impacted By Script Blocking